deltachat/deltachat-pages/uk/help.md

 - You can **add** a relay by scanning its QR code;
   <https://chatmail.at/relays> shows some known ones.
-  If your have multiple relays, your will receive messages on all of them.
+  If you have multiple relays, your will receive messages on all of them.

 - The **default** defines the one where your chat partners send future messages to.